 Other factors that affect the sound quality which our experts have mentioned before include which direction your speaker systems fire in, how many dedicated drivers there are, and technologies.

 Take Klipsch for example.
-They have the coveted Tractrix Horn Technology, which enhances the accuracy of your bass, mid-range and high tones.
-If your system is THX certified like the Logitech Z623 system, then you can bet on the best sound speaker systems can offer with just 2.1 channels.
+They have the coveted Tractrix Horn Technology, which enhances the accuracy of your bass, middle-range drivers and higher volume tones.
+If your system is THX certified like the Logitech Z623 system, then you can bet on the excellent sound speaker systems can offer with just 2.1 channels.

-Since the subwoofer is responsible for the lows, our experts suggest placing your 5 inch subwoofer or larger ones under the table, next to you, under your seat or behind you.
+Since the woofer is responsible for the lows, our experts suggest placing your 5-inch, 6.5- inch or 8-inch subwoofer under the table, next to you, under your seat or behind you.
 The lower the position and the closer it is to you, the better.

 Let’s take the Logitech Z623 for example.
 The Logitech Z623 has a peak output of 400 watts, which is very impressive for a system of its size, but the RMS is only half that.
 Don’t be fooled by the peak output and think your speakers can sustain that level of power.

-What types of connections does your 2.1 system offer?
-Make sure the wired connections are compatible with all your devices.
+What types of connections does your 2.1 multimedia system offer?
+Make sure the wired connectivity options are compatible with all your devices.
 The most common wired connections seen in any basic speakers like the Bose Companion 2 Series III which can also be present in 2.1 systems are the 3.5mm jack, also known as the headphone jack, and RCA cables.

-A headphone jack will allow you to connect your earphones or headset to the device so you can enjoy elevated sound without disturbing those around you.
+A 3.5mm jack will allow you to connect your earphones or headset to the device so you can enjoy and stream music without disturbing those around you.

 Bluetooth audio is also available in certain models but having the wireless option could hike up the price of your system.
 The length of the cables that come with your system will affect the placement.
 Give yourself more flexibility by opting for longer cables for more give.